The Horizont is a bit on the “chunky” side.

-It’s definitely not a lightweight camera.
-But in a way I kind of like that about it, you feel that your holding a camera, when your using it.
-It’s only a boomer when you need/want to travel with it.
-But still I did bring it on my trip to Mongolia in 2014, so it’s not impossible.
+It's definitely not a lightweight camera.
+But in a way I kind of like that about it, you feel that you're holding a camera when you're using it.
+It's only a boomer when you need/want to travel with it.
+But still I did bring it on my trip to Mongolia in 2014, so it's not impossible.

 A bigger problem is the placement of the viewfinder.

 The whole thing is just loosely put on top of the camera, it's loose because you need to remove it when you need to rewind the film.